 Yes, it is indeed the end of the world: the end of the free world.
-Something worst than the end of the world as it is better to die free than to live as a prisoner.
+Something worse than the end of the world as it is better to die free than to live as a prisoner.
 Prisoner in your own house.
-Nothing can be worst than this “house arrest” imposed on everybody without any crime being committed.
+Nothing can be worse than this “house arrest” imposed on everybody without any crime being committed.

 The state of Victoria has imposed one of the harshest lockdowns seen anywhere in the world during the Covid-19 pandemic.
 It’s provided an insight into what some leaders might get away with in the future.

 Winston Churchill once said, “Never let a good crisis go to waste.”
 Politicians the world over are adept at following this motto.
 Within days of the 9/11 terrorist attacks, the US Congress overwhelmingly passed the Authorization for Use of Military Force (AUMF) joint resolution which gave

 President Bush powers to invade Afghanistan and was later used by President Obama to justify US military action further afield in Libya and Syria.
 Only one legislator voted against the resolution in 2001.

 Once sweeping powers are bestowed upon a leader, rolling them back is a harder job.
 The coronavirus pandemic took the world by surprise.
 Indeed, 12 months ago, no one could have imagined the events that would transpire throughout 2020.
 The pandemic has reportedly caused over 850,000 deaths worldwide with an overall fatality rate of approximately one percent according to The Lancet.
 (In comparison, seasonal flu kills 0.1 percent of those it infects and the SARS outbreaks between 2002 and 2004 had a mortality rate of 10 percent).